astriaorg/astria/README.md

 ## Contributing

-Please refer to each project's style and contribution guidelines for submitting fixes and features.
+Pull requests should be created against the `main` branch.
 In general, we follow the "fork-and-pull" Git workflow.

 1. Fork the repo on GitHub
 2. Clone the project to your own machine